 Front Splitter Race Upgrade

-This document contains diagrams, information, and notes regarding the CFD analysis of the race upgrade package for the FT-86 SpeedFactory street front splitter.
+This document contains diagrams, information, and notes regarding the CFD analysis of the race upgrade package for the FT-86 SpeedFactory street-front splitter.

-The street front splitter was designed for those who want an aggressive aesthetic upgrade, a more planted feel, and slightly better fuel economy while at highway speeds.
+The street front splitter was designed for those who want an aggressive aesthetic upgrade, a more planted feel, and a slightly better fuel economy while at highway speeds.
 However, at 100 MPH and beyond, the splitter begins to see triple-digit loads and the necessity to support the leading edge of the splitter begins to become apparent.
 For reference, at 100 MPH, our CFD analysis showed that the race splitter is being subjected to 150 pounds of downforce, evenly spread across the leading edge of the splitter.

 While improving the rigidity of the leading edge of the splitter is enough, we wanted to improve our design even further and increase downforce more.
 With the 8 attached vanes in strategic placement on the splitter, we were able to reduce lift an addition 64% over the street front splitter with a drag penalty of only 5%!
 These vanes use a basic principle of fluid dynamics (Bernoulli’s Principle) that states as you increase velocity, pressure must decrease.
 When this reduction in pressure is on the bottom side of the car, downforce is achieved.

-Both the vanes and the placement of vanes
+Both the vanes and the placement of vanes have been

 A few things to note about the data displayed below.
 All percentages are compared to a stock body car.
-Negative percentage denotes decrease, positive percentage an increase.
+Negative percentage denotes a decrease, positive percentage an increase.
 Increases in downforce and decreases in drag are both beneficial to the car.